 Many motorists turn from a middle lane, and the bicyclist gets caught between the turning car and the curb.
-On the other hand, rear-end collision happen when a car rear-ends a stopped or slower bicyclist or when a bicyclist hits a car who suddenly stops.Bike Accidents Due to Other Factors
+On the other hand, rear-end collisions happen when a car rear-ends a stopped or slower bicyclist or when a bicyclist hits a car who suddenly stops.

 Apart from other motorists, other factors can also cause bike accidents.
 Four percent of bicycling accidents happen when a dog is chasing a bicyclist.

-Additionally, roadway defects also cause many serious crashes, as shown in the videos above.
+Additionally, roadway defects also cause many serious crashes.
 In these cases, it is especially important to move quickly.
 For example, in California, a bicyclist must file claims against government entities within 180 days.

-As seen in the video above, many serious bicycle accidents can be caused by a defective component during the bike's assembly process.
+Many serious bicycle accidents can be caused by a defective component during the bike's assembly process.
 In short, the negligence of other drivers, road defects, or manufacturing problems can cause serious bicycle accidents.

 Riding a bike on the road has certain risks involved, but having the knowledge of some common causes of bike accidents can definitely aid in avoiding them from happening.

-Editor’s Note: This post has been updated for accuracy and relevancy [cha 5.12.20]
+Editor’s Note: This page has been updated for accuracy and relevancy [cha 5.12.20]